Vitchakorn/OS/README.md

 open mongoDBcompass
-click "connect" button
+click "connect" button.
-go to your browser
+go to your browser,
 in address bar type "localhost:3000"